a-knaw-knee-mus/Note-Stash/README.md

 # Note Stash
 - Note taking web app created using the MERN stack, with Google Oauth2.0 for customized notes for each user.
-- Since it uses Google Oauth for authentication, not passwords or sensitive information are saved on our end
+- Since it uses Google Oauth for authentication, no passwords or sensitive information are saved on our end

 ## Upcoming Features
 - Hash messages on the database for increased security